pypsa-meets-earth/pypsa-earth/doc/short_tutorial.rst

     .../pypsa-earth (pypsa-earth) % cp config.tutorial.yaml config.yaml

-In the configuration file `config.yaml` there is a flag `retrieve_databundle` which triggers data loading and a `tutorial` flag which determines that the loaded data belong to the light tutorial kit:
+In the configuration file `config.yaml` there is a flag `retrieve_databundle` which triggers data loading and a `tutorial` flag which determines that the loaded data belong to the tutorial kit.
+Currently the tutorial can be run only for Nigeria ("NG"), Benin ("BJ"), Bostwana ("BW") and Morocco ("MA").

+:

 .. code:: yaml